Enigmatic-Smile/docs/stream/sdks/react-native/reference-v2.md

 ### Optional properties (but we recommend setting them)

 The following properties are technically not mandatory to be set.
-However, in order to make your Expense Management use case work with your Transaction Stream program, please consider setting them correctly.
+However, in order to make your Stream use case work with your Transaction Stream program, please consider setting them correctly.

 #### programType